 “Anna Duboc sings with the self-assuredness and richness of someone twice her age.
 In addition to her youthfulness, Duboc has already put in the work to warrant a comparison to other young songstresses like Billie Eilish and Olivia Rodrigo. “ – American Songwriter magazine

-World wise beyond her 14 years and more powerfully in touch with her deeper, darker emotions than most singer-songwriters twice her age, fast emerging indie pop artist Anna (pronounced AH-na) Duboc makes an impactful, definitive statement about her ever-evolving artistry as she gears up to release her highly anticipated first tracks since the fall of 2020.
+World wise beyond her 15 years and more powerfully in touch with her deeper, darker emotions, than most teens, fast emerging indie pop artist Anna (pronounced AH-na) Duboc makes an impactful, definitive statement about her ever-evolving artistry as she gears up to release her debut EP, “Beautiful Nightmare.”

 “I am usually very open about my emotions, though I don’t go into great detail about my personal life on my social media platforms,” says Anna.
 “If I can write, sing and produce songs that can connect with what other people are feeling and help them through their difficult times of anger sadness or confusion, that’s more important to me than worrying about my personal vulnerability.”

 Anna manifests this philosophy with emphatic intention and a no-holds-barred approach to emotional storytelling on Beautiful Nightmare, her long-awaited debut EP that includes six smooth and soulful yet raw, deeply intense tracks offering her in the moment feelings during the difficult and challenging time of the pandemic lockdown.